Learn more about good money habits.

 5. Plan for the future

-The benefits of thinking ahead when it comes to what you want are pretty clear.
-For instance, buying a car, going on holiday and moving into a new apartment all within a six-month period mightn’t be financially viable.
-But if you spread those things out, set yourself goals and break them down to make them achievable, over a longer period of time they might all be doable.
+When it comes to money, the more you think ahead, the more you can plan and budget for the future.
+For instance, buying a car, going on holiday and moving into a new apartment all within a six-month period could be very taxing financially.
+However, if you spread those things out, set yourself goals and break them down, over a longer period of time they might all be doable.

 Important informationShow more

 This information is provided by AMP Life Limited.
 It is general information only and hasn’t taken your circumstances into account.
 It’s important to consider your particular circumstances and the relevant Product Disclosure Statement or Terms and Conditions, available by calling 13 30 30, before deciding what’s right for you.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.

 All information on this website is subject to change without notice.
 Although the information is from sources considered reliable, AMP does not guarantee that it is accurate or complete.
 You should not rely upon it and should seek professional advice before making any financial decision.
 Except where liability under any statute cannot be excluded, AMP does not accept any liability for any resulting loss or damage of the reader or any other person.